serpent-linux/website/content/blog/moss-format-defined.md

     PayloadCompression compression = PayloadCompression.Unknown; /* 1 byte */
 ```

-We merge all unique files in a package rootfs into the `Content` payload, and compress that using zlib.
+We merge all unique files in a package rootfs into the `Content` payload, and compress that using zstd.
 The offsets to
 each unique file (i.e. the sha256sum) are stored within the `Index` payload, allowing us to extract relevant portions
 from the "megablob" using `copy_file_range()`.